AhSiber/Tools_main/README.md

-font | 70 interesting and attractive fonts des | Interesting facts in Persian joke | Funny and funny jokes
+font | 70 interesting and attractive fonts des | Interesting facts in Persian joke | Funny and funny jokes number | Convert numbers from English to Persian

 install in Trmuex :